 There is a lot you can do the stop the genital licking right away.
 Many times pet owners feel helpless and we have heard horror stories of dogs chewing their private areas raw!
 While it is important to take your dog to the veterinarian to check for a urinary infection, many times the problem is due to yeast overgrowth from food allergies and prior antibiotic usage.
 To give your dog immediate relief, use the K9 Yeast Defense and Power Probiotic.

 The reason why your dog is excessively licking at the genital area (penis, vulva) is because it feels uncomfortable.
-Your dog is itchy and uncomfortable.
+Your dog is itchy and irritated.
+There may be red bumps or sores in the area.
 Getting your dog started on the supplements will replenish the good flora and kill of the candida yeast which is making your dog so miserable.

 Be sure to take your dog to the veterinarian to check to rule out a urinary tract infection.
 Licking at the penis or vulva, is a key sign you might notice along with frequent urination and/or needing to go out in the middle of the night.
 Definitely get your dog's urine checked.
 Regardless though, if your dog has a urinary tract infection, yeast infection or bacterial infection, the first line of defense is to get your dog started on the K9 Yeast Defense and Power Probiotic.
 It is the same concept as what happens to many women who take antibiotics for a urinary tract infection, for example and then end up with a vaginal yeast infection.

 If your dog does have a urinary tract infection, use the Pet UTI Prevention Formula along with the Probiotic to help keep it from coming right back.
 Relying solely on an antibiotic may provide short-term relief but most of the time, the infection comes back a few weeks after the antibiotics are finished.
 Antibiotics kill off the good bacteria (as well as the bad) and

 unfortunately if you haven’t made the changes to support a healthy